faskai/amethyst/README.md

 At Amazon I've been in "workflow hell" where you stare down 1000s of "stuck" workflows with complicated branchings that are so big that they don't fit your GUI editor.
 You can't refactor them or test them.
 A small change can cause even worse downstream issues which you may find out weeks later. 🤮

 We prefer composable code over GUI workflows.
-Composable code, i.e., primitive building `blocks` are much easier to test, maintain and scale.
-They can be used to compose more complex "composite" `blocks` – i.e., applications – which are also easy to test, maintain and scale. `blocks` all the way down!
+Primitive building `blocks` are much easier to test, maintain and scale.
+They can be used to compose more complex, "composite" `blocks` – i.e., applications – which are also easy to test, maintain and scale. *`blocks` all the way down!*

+Composition uses abstractions.
+Good abstractions help us build complexity without making things complicated.

 Amethyst is the better solution for agent development.
 Its code reads like plain English, is composable like Ruby and Python (without workflows), and performs powerful tasks under the hood, such as async processing and managing multiple agents.